 Recently AdH has been modified to include

 AdH executables are available to everyone at no cost.
-In the near future, the AdH source code will be open-sourced.
-Open Sourcing is contingent upon appropriate approvals being obtained.
+The AdH source code is also available upon request for released versions of AdH.